Let’s get you startedSign in or create an account to view your personalized quotes.

 A lapse in an auto insurance policy can also negatively affect your finances if you’re in a car accident.
 Without car insurance, you’re responsible for any property damage you cause.
 You can also be on the hook for other costs associated with the accident, such as medical expenses.

-How to lower your car insurance payments
+How to lower your car insurance rates

 You can take steps to get a more affordable insurance payment, including:

-• Bundle insurance policies.
 If you need more than auto insurance, consider bundling your policies.
 You can bundle homeowners, renters, and life insurance policies with auto for a lower rate.

-• Get rid of excess coverage.
 Another way to reduce your monthly payment is to eliminate any extra insurance you no longer need, such as comprehensive coverage or gap coverage.

 Car insurance grace period FAQs

-Grace periods can benefit you if you know how to utilize them.
 Below, you’ll find answers to some of the most commonly asked questions about car insurance grace periods.

 • Can you drive a new car off the lot without insurance?